 A process or set of rules to be followed in problem-solving or calculation operations, usually by a computer.

-An algorithm, often dubbed an algo, can be defined as a set of rules outlined to solve specific problems.
+An algorithm, often dubbed an algo, is defined as a set of rules outlined to solve specific problems.
 Algorithms are typically used in computer programs, and are not specific to crypto.
 The order of instructions is extremely important in algorithms.

-There are several types of different algorithms.
+There are several types of trading algorithms.
 For example, mean revision algorithms examine short-term prices over long-term average prices.
 If a price exceeds its long-term average, trades will be executed to sell the stock and profit from the situation.